avillalon-dev/DataScienceChallenge/README.md

 - Publish the trained model as a web service
 - Create unit tests for the implementation with a test coverage >=80%

-*The required theoretical description should be put with the other files from the project, could be in the README or other documentation format.
-When you finish the test please share the links with us.*
+*The required theoretical description should be put with the other files from the project, could be in the README or other documentation format.*